joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 After about three or four weeks our schedule freed up considerably so that we could spend most of our time on research.
 We had been encouraged to choose only one research project, but it was really challenging to limit oneself to just one and I ended up choosing two.
-I've also personally found that having two projects going simultaneously is helpful because you can usually make progress on one when the other has stalled for a little bit (or you're just sick of it).
+I've personally found that having two projects going simultaneously is helpful because you can usually make progress on one when the other has stalled for a little bit (or you're just sick of it).

 ### Audio textures